Privacy Policy for hsalearning.ie

 The security of your data is a priority for the Health and Safety Authority and we are committed to respecting your privacy rights.
 We will handle your data fairly and legally at all times.
 We will also be transparent about what data we collect about you and how we use it.
 You can see our overall privacy policy on our main website www.hsa.ie.
 That deals with all of our potential interactions with you.
-We are registered with the data protection commissioner and our in-house Data Protection Officer can be contacted at dpo@hsa.ie.
+We are registered with the Data Protection Commissioner and our in-house Data Protection Officer can be contacted at dpo@hsa.ie.

 • what personal data we collect